ktgk2906/Classis-Search-Engine/readme.md

 # Classic Search Engine

-**Project:** Classic Search Engine for medical entity-to-code mapping (SNOMED, UMLS, etc.)

-> This repository contains a compact, reproducible implementation of a classic information retrieval (IR) pipeline aimed at mapping short input entity descriptions (queries) to clinical coding targets (e.g., SNOMED codes).
-The README below documents the architecture, core approach, dataset structure, setup, usage, and evaluation instructions so you can copy–paste directly into your GitHub repo.

----

 ## Overview

 This project implements a classic search engine / retrieval system tailored for **medical entity normalization**: given a short textual entity (e.g., "mri pelvis"), retrieve the best-matching coding-system target (e.g., SNOMED CT code and description).
 The system demonstrates: